 Now there was only the leader of our group ahead of us but she was a good half mile ahead having had much superior light wind performance to us in the earlier slower section.
 Having rejoined the main River Bure within only 200 yards it was time to branch off again to the next check point on South Walsham Broad (a small lake) where we had to round a buoy (dropping a plastic tally tag into the bucket planted atop it) and come back to the River Bure again.
 Unfortunately to get to the Broad you have to negotiate another mile long narrow, winding dyke surrounded by tall trees

 Soon we were back to the main river and that lovely sea breeze again.
 The previous leader was on our tail but we were maintaining our lead and heading for the 3rd River, the River Thurne.
 Now came the decision point, to turn right and head towards the sea and the Lower Bure mark where the tide runs really strongly or to turn left and head for Hickling Broad.
 My original plan was to go seawards but time was getting on and this year they had made that leg longer than normal.
 Because we had been in the last start we might not now be able to reach the turning point before the tide turned, especially as we had to negotiate a bridge on the way, and if the wind dropped in the early evening as it normally did we might be in real trouble.
-We dithered, we took one tack towards the Sea then reckoned we wouldnt make it so gybed round and headed the other way.
-Cruising chute now up (red, white and blue, very photogenic in the sunlight but no one with a camera to take a picture of us!) we had a glorious run up to Potter Heigham Bridge the lowest bridge on the Broads with barely 66 at the centre of the arch.
-Rig down, dropped the mast, paddled against the remaining tide through the ancient bridge then paddled further 100 yard under the new road Bridge, mast back up, re-rigged, sailing again, total time 22 minutes, not too bad (but much slower than the traditional broads boats who's masts pivot in a tabernacle with a large lead counterbalance and the brave ones sail straight at the bridge, drop the mast at the last moment, glide through under there own momentum then re-hoist immediately.
+We dithered, we took one tack towards the Sea then reckoned we wouldn't make it so gybed round and headed the other way.
+Cruising chute now up (red, white and blue, very photogenic in the sunlight but no one with a camera to take a picture of us!) we had a glorious run up to Potter Heigham Bridge the lowest bridge on the Broads with barely 6.5 feet at the centre of the arch.
+Rig down, dropped the mast, paddled against the remaining tide through the ancient bridge then paddled further 100 yard under the new road Bridge, mast back up, re-rigged, sailing again, total time 22 minutes, not too bad (but much slower than the traditional broads boats who's masts pivot in a tabernacle with a large lead counterbalance and the brave ones shoot the bridges - i.e. sail straight at the bridge, drop the mast at the last moment, glide through under their own momentum then re-hoist immediately.
 Superb to see when they get it right, very amusing for the spectators lining the bridge when they don't!).

 Very frustrating now, remainder of the ebb tide is still against us, another set of trees in front of us hiding the wind.
 Sail past the same riverside bungalow about 4 times as we lose ground every time we try to go about on the windless side of the river.
 Occupants of the bungalow think it is very amusing and keep trying to offer us refreshments as we go past!
-Small gust comes through, just enough to get past the trees now we are moving again.
-Turn into candle dyke leading to Hickling Broad, my home water and the Northern most point of the course.
+A small gust comes through, just enough to get past the trees, now we are moving again.
+Turn into Candle Dyke leading to Hickling Broad, my home water and the Northern most point of the course.
 Cruising chute back up, amazing 21:00 hours and the wind is still here.
 5mph reading on the log as we cross Hickling Broad and we are going well.
 Drop the chute and round the turning point dropping another tally tag in the bucket on top of the buoy.
 The Marshalls ask us which parts of the course we have done and we tell them everything but the lower Bure Buoy then back to the finish.
 They remark that we are doing well to have got here in the time and ask what class of boat she is.
 Glowing with pride we beat back across the Broad.
 22:00 and still 10mph wind in the gusts although its starting to get very dark now and there is no moon tonight.
 We congratulate each other, we are going to do it this time, the wind hasn't dropped as it normally does by about 21:00.
 It must be set in for the night, we are going to complete the course easily within the time limit at this rate.

 22:45, we spoke too soon.
 We are heading seawards again but the weak flood tide has now turned against us.
 Worse, the wind is little more than a breath.
 We have reached another very narrow stretch between trees.
 We have tried to beat through them for the last 30 minutes and are exactly 20 feet further back than when we started.
 We acknowledge that it is unlikely that the wind will come back until dawn.
 By the time we get to the Lower Bure buoy the tide will be changing against us yet again (Ebbs for 7 hours and floods for 5 hours on the Broads).
 There is no way then that we could complete the rest of the course within the time limit especially as the last leg is back through the slowest very tree lined section towards Horning.
 My crew says he has had enough as it's definitely stopped being fun now and is just extremely frustrating.
 I reluctantly have to agree (maybe helped somewhat by the fact that we are less than 30 minutes under motor from my mooring rather than the 4 hours away we will be if we complete the race, and that after sailing for another 13 hours first!).